ai-solution-eng/ai-solution-demos/blood-vessel-geometry-analysis-and-reconstruction/README.md

 ## Limitations

 - At the time of this writing, Nvidia Vista 3D model is not able to segment brain CT, alternative segmentation models would need to be used.
-- Currently, as described within the dataprep notebook, the application relies on finding the data within folde `/shared/califra/outputs`.
+- Currently, as described within the dataprep notebook, the application relies on finding the data within folder `/shared/califra/outputs`.
 This will be improved in the next iterations of the work.